Eunicidae: In culture

 In the Indo-Pacific, during 1-2 nights each year, the epitokes of the Palola viridis species are automatised.
 The sizeable epitokes (up to 30 cm in length) swim autonomously upwards and rupture, releasing gametes across the surface of the ocean.
 The epitokes are composed of hundreds of segments, with females emerald in colour and males transitioning from orange to brown during maturation.
 On 'rising' night it is tradition for some local communities to attract epitokes with artificial light sources or using other traditional methods.
-In Samoa for example, locals wear necklaces made of mosoʻoi flowers and use the fragrant floral scent to attract Palola worms.
+In Samoa for example, locals wear necklaces made of mosoʻoi flowers and use the fragrant floral scent to attract palolo worms.
 The epitokes are scooped from the shallows into nets and containers to be consumed raw, or cooked, baked, dried or frozen for later consumption.